MilliPress/MilliCache/README.md

 ```
 `--flags` [supports wildcards](#wildcards) and can be a single flag or an array of flags separated by a comma as for `--ids`, `--urls`, `--sites` and `--networks`.

+---

 ## Debugging

-To enable debug mode, set `MC_DEBUG` to `true` in your `wp-config.php`.
-This will add several headers to the response.
+Enable debug mode by setting `MC_DEBUG` to `true` in your `wp-config.php`.
+This adds headers to the response:

 ```php
 define('MC_DEBUG', true);
 ```

-Visit your site in incognito mode or use cURL to inspect the response headers.
+Inspect response headers using cURL or browser developer tools:

 ```bash
 curl -I https://example.com
 ```

-You will see the following headers:
+Headers include:

 - `X-MilliCache-Flags`: The cache flags for the current request.
 - `X-MilliCache-Status`: The cache status of the current request.